tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 attacker trying to use spoofed or replayed records to reroute return traffic.

-The described mechanism cannot stop an active man-in-the-middle who can freely manipulate the source two-tuple, and therefore DoS the sender or use the receiver as as backscatter source for a DDoS attack.
+The described mechanism cannot stop an active man-in-the-middle that can freely manipulate the source two-tuple and thus potentially turn the receiver into as backscatter source for a DDoS attack.
 In order to counter this kind of attacker, an address validation protocol like the one described in {{!I-D.tschofenig-tls-dtls-rrc}} is needed.

 Since this document does not define an in-protocol peer validation procedure, implementations that do not already offer the mechanism